Premises licence - guidance

 Alcohol can only be sold in licensed premises where there is a designated premises manager and every sale of alcohol made on the premises must be authorised by the premises manager (either generally or specifically) or by another person holding a personal licence.

-Members’ clubs do not require to have a designated premises manager named on their premises licence, nor does the sale of alcohol have to be authorised.
+Members’ clubs are not required to have a designated premises manager named on their premises licence, nor does the sale of alcohol have to be authorised.

 The Premises Licence (Scotland) Regulations 2007 set out what information requires to be shown on the layout plans accompanying the application.
 The regulations stipulate that a layout plan is to be drawn to the scale of 1:100 or such other scale as is agreed between the person submitting the plan and the Licensing Board to which it is to be submitted.